IliaViazov/tusa/README.md

 - Stable performance
 - Easy installation
 - Fast boot-up
+- Automatic saving of the session (memory of last 5, but could be increased modifying finish.sh)
 - Convenient keyboard shortcuts
 - Syntax highlighting
 - Reference as a cheat sheet
 - No need to press Cmd+C to copy; copying is automatic while selecting
 - For devs: all settings for dependencies are local and don't affect global .rc files
-- Should work in any modern Bash terminal
+- Theoretically should work in any modern Bash terminal (tested only on MacOS)

 ## Installation